Assistant Curator Sarah Reeves explains Australia’s first payload to the International Space Station, Cuberider1.

 Cuberider1 arrived safely back on Earth in November 2017 and was officially donated to the Museum in January 2018.

-Cuberider1 is on display on level 1 of the Powerhouse Museum in June.
+Cuberider1 is on display at the Apollo 11 exhibition on level 2 of the Powerhouse Museum from 29 June 2019 to 30 June 2020.